robusta-dev/robusta/docs/how-it-works/index.rst

 1. **Listens passively to various sources:** Robusta monitors Kubernetes events, Prometheus alerts, and other sources to stay informed about your cluster's current state.
 2. **Actively collects observability data:** When noteworthy events occur, Robusta actively gathers and correlates information such as logs, graphs, and thread dumps.
-3. **Sends notifications:** Based on your preferences, Robusta notifies in destinations like Slack, MSTeams, and PagerDuty
+3. **Sends notifications:** Based on your preferences, Robusta notifies in :ref:`sinks <Sinks Reference>` like Slack, MSTeams, and PagerDuty

-To get a feel for how playbooks work, let's explore two examples:
+To get a feel for playbooks, let's explore two examples:

 * :ref:`Automatically Investigate a Prometheus Alert`
 * :ref:`Track Failing Kubernetes Jobs`

-Example Plabyooks
+Example Playbooks
 ^^^^^^^^^^^^^^^^^^^^^^

 Automatically Investigate a Prometheus Alert